-Locality Total Complaints
+Locality Discoloured Taste/odour Other Other Total Complaints

-Locality Discoloured Water Taste/odour Other rotar Complaints
+Bass 2 0 0 2

-Bass 0 0 0 0
+Cowes 2 2 0 4

-Cowes 8 5 3 16
+Kilcunda 2 2 0 4

-Kilcunda 1 2 2 5
+San Remo - Phillip Island 3 3 0 6

-San Remo - Phillip Island 4 13 1 18
+Waterline 1 3 1 5

-Waterline 0 6 1 0
+Total 10 10 1 21

-57% of complaints were for taste/odour, 28% were for discoloured water and 15% were for other.
+48% of complaints were for taste/odour, 48% were for discoloured water and 4% were for other.

-Causes of the complaints varied across the year and can be attributed to the air scouring program, repairs within the distribution system and raw water changes.
-Water age in dead ends can create taste issues, to alleviate these Westernport Water is developing a preventative flushing program in addition to annual air scouring and will trial automatic flushing devices in problem areas.
+Causes of the complaints varied across the year and can be attributed to main breaks within the distribution system and raw water changes.
+Other sources of complaint can be related to water age in dead ends which create taste issues, to alleviate these Westernport Water is developing a preventative flushing program in addition to annual air scouring and is trialling automatic flushing devices in problem areas.